snackbag/mkmod/README.md

 Example:\
 `mkmod -name "Example Mod" examplemod me.jxsnack.example ExampleMod`

+**With extensions**\
+If you want to add an extension, for example the Create Addon template extension, you can use the `-extension` parameter.

+Example:\
+`mkmod -name "Example Mod" -extension "create-addon" examplemod me.jxsnack.example ExampleMod`

 ---

 If you want to change platform or version, first make sure mkmod supports it.
 If it doesn't, but you want it to support